sullis/Doppelauge/README.md

       User:
         id: String
         firstName: String          <- The first name of the user.
         age: Enum(10,20,30,40) Int <- Age can be either 10, 20, 30 or 40
+        nickNames: Array String    <- All nickNames in an array of strings
     """)
     def getUser(id: String) = ...